cu-swe4s-fall-2019/time-series-basics-mchifala/README.md

 # Time Series Basics
-V1.0: The goal of this assignment is to combine and analyze some simple time series data.
+V2.0: The goal of this assignment is to redo the time series assignment using the pandas module.

 ## Getting Started